+Introduction

+“Revival of Scientific Approach at the Ground Level of Engineering.”

 The Big Picture in Space Flight Evolution

-Clearly introduce topic in such a way that the need for the project is compelling.
-Larger question or concern is clearly articulated.
-Two or more key citations from primary literature are included to effectively embed the research topic in the body of knowledge.

-In the last century space travel humans of gone through three stages of spaceflight research and development… [1]
+In the last century space travel humans of gone through three stages of spaceflight research and development… (Robertson, 2011, p.
+319-330)

-Scientific Period
+A. Scientific Period

-In the early 1900s scientists began research and rocketry and spaceflight with a scientific approach that discovered unknown “methods of reaching extreme altitudes” [2].
-Scientists starting with Konstantin Tsiolkovsky [3], Robert Esnault-Pelerie [4], Robbert Goddard [5], Hermann Oberth [6] and Wernher von Braun [7] created new viable methods of spaceflight from scientific experimentation, scientific methods and results based engineering [8].
-From 50 years of scientific discovery and scientific engineering in an attempt to reach orbit we developed proof of concept via the Russian Sputnik one in October 4th 1957 [9].
+In the early 1900s scientists began research and rocketry and spaceflight with a scientific approach that discovered unknown “methods of reaching extreme altitudes” (Goddard, 1920, p.809-811).
+Scientists starting with Konstantin Tsiolkovsky, Robert Esnault-Pelerie, Robert Goddard, Hermann Oberth and Wernher von Braun created new viable methods of spaceflight from scientific experimentation, scientific methods and results based engineering (Emme, 1962 ,p.
+81).
+From 50 years of scientific discovery and scientific engineering in an attempt to reach orbit we developed proof of concept via the Russian Sputnik one in October 4th 1957.

-Engineering Period
+B. Engineering Period

-In the excitement of obtaining proof of concept, and through the competition that the orbit of the sputnik created, humans grabbed a hold of what scientific research had already been done and compiled all knowns to begin engineering competitive rockets and spaceflight vehicles with a focus in engineering devices which were designed better than the competition [10].
+In the excitement of obtaining proof of concept, and through the competition that the orbit of the sputnik created, humans grabbed a hold of what scientific research had already been done and compiled all knowns to begin engineering competitive rockets and spaceflight vehicles with a focus in engineering devices which were designed better than the competition.

+On July 29, 1958, the United States of America founded the national Aeronautics and space administration known as NASA.
+As a primary goal of NASA and the American space program was to outcompete other countries specifically Russia in becoming the first achieve new frontiers in space travel manned and unmanned, discoveries in science and research took a backseat to competitive engineering and manufacturing processes.

 Thus, in the hands of a majority of aerospace engineers, human space programs have dedicated the last 50 years to developing rockets with the focus that they are better than last generation’s designs.
 In the competition between rival aerospace programs we have lost the motivation to develop new scientific theories, experimentations and methods which add to the unified body of knowledge related to spaceflight.
 Instead, much of achieving thrust relies on using the same principles we already know while adding more fuel or larger burners in an effort to increase thrust within rockets and spaceflight devices.

-Commercial Period (Current Period)
+C. Commercial Period (Current Period)

 On May 20, 2003 SpaceShipOne made the first civilian spaceflight in our recorded history.
 This time period marked the beginning of many private space companies, and brought about the third period of spaceflight which will be referred to as the Commercial period of space flight.

 Through several successful resupply missions by space exploration technologies to the international space station a mixed commercial and governmental space exploration program has attained proof of concept.
 Although we have taken a major step in allowing the general public access to human spaceflight through commercial space programs, these new commercial

-space programs are still using the technology that our original space flight scientists developed at the beginning of last century.
-The latest major concept spaceflight program revealed by SpaceX entitled the BFR or literally the “Big Fucking Rocket”, uses the engineering method of building bigger for building better.
-While the BFR platform is designed as a multistage reusable platform, the idea of a multistage reusable rocket was proposed over 100 years ago in 1912 by Dr. Robert Goddard.
-His methods of separation of stages was patented and used in 1958.
+Space programs are still using the technology that our original space flight scientists developed at the beginning of last century.
+The latest major concept spaceflight program revealed by SpaceX entitled the BFR or literally the “Big Fucking Rocket” (SpaceX, 2016), uses the engineering method of building bigger for building better.
+While the BFR platform is designed as a multistage reusable platform, the idea of a multistage reusable rocket was proposed over 100 years ago in 1912 by Dr. Robert Goddard in his early journals.
+The first methods of separation of rocket stages were patented and used in 1958 (Allenson, 1958) by Ray E. Allenson.

-Introduction